 If it seems that a disproportionate number of 'plastic' PA speakers come from Italy, the Voice Systems Eclipse Active speakers do nothing to disabuse one of that notion, as they're built in Mondaino in that very country.
-Many of the PA systems we've looked at so far in SOS Live follow a fairly standard layout, but the Eclipse departs from tradition by using a coaxial speaker — one where the tweeter is located in the centre of the bass/mid cone driver.
-Coaxial speakers have the benefit of being more like a true point-source of sound than the more conventional split systems, where the tweeter is invariably above the cone driver, and this may make arraying multiple speakers easier, as the polar pattern of each speaker is very predictable.
+Many of the PA systems we've looked at so far in SOS follow a fairly standard layout, but the Eclipse departs from tradition by using a coaxial speaker — one where the tweeter is located in the centre of the bass/mid cone driver.
+Coaxial speakers have the benefit of being more like a true point-source of sound than the more conventional split systems, where the tweeter is invariably above the cone driver, and this may make arraying multiple speakers easier, because the polar pattern of each speaker is very predictable.

 In this particular system, a one-inch tweeter feeds a spherical waveguide horn at the centre of a 12-inch bass/mid driver, the shape of the horn producing a 60-degree x 60-degree coverage pattern.
 This can be a good thing or a bad thing, depending on the venue.
 Most horns have a rectangular flare, producing a pattern that is wider than it is high, and that can make it easier to direct the sound onto the audience, while minimising the amount that hits the ceiling.
 On the other hand, if the audience are very close to the speakers the high end from a typical system may go right over the heads of the first few rows, so there are benefits and disadvantages to both approaches.